Mark

 Time: 11:00am-12:00pm

-Admission: Free of charge; registration required.
+Admission: Free of charge; Registration required.

 Esther Siah is a paper quilling artist who grew up on her grandparents’ pig farm in Punggol and wants to keep alive the memory of rural landscapes that once stood.